fbpx

 Facebook Feed

-We're recruiting a part time (16 hours/week) Domestic Assistant on a permanent basis to join our fab team to help ensure that guests have an excellent stay.
+We're looking for a permanent, part time (Mon, Wed and Fri) Domestic Assistant to join our fab team to help ensure that our guests have an excellent stay.
+Details at hhttps://www.thornbridgeoutdoors.co.uk/permanent-part-time-domestic-assistant-recruitment-feb-25-2/